onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 > "A brain is a collection of living cells struggling for survival.
 By virtue of mechanisms of competition, such as synaptogenesis/pruning and mutual inhibition, and mechanisms of cooperation, such as energysharing through spiking behavior, these collections of cells are able to rapidly self-organize into different patterns of functional connectivity that are adaptive at the group level with respect to a current task and context." - [All Intelligence is Collective Intelligence](https://psyarxiv.com/jhrp6)

+> "The great cognitive scientist and artificial intelligence researcher Marvin Minsky observed that what we call “intelligence” is not a singular thing; rather, it is an emergent phenomenon that arises from the collective interactions of many individual parts.
+The magic of intelligence is that when those parts are organized in a particular way, they can do things that no individual part could do on its own.
+Minsky called this description of intelligence “the society of mind.”" - [The Origin of Wealth, Eric D. Beinhocker](https://www.goodreads.com/book/show/22456.The_Origin_of_Wealth)